 Her scoliosis was detected by her pediatrician more than two years ago with the recommendation to ‘monitor’ her back.
 Her mom told us that late last fall her daughter was finally officially diagnosed.
 Her Cobb angles measured 47º and 35°.
 At that time, they met with an orthopedic surgeon and mom specifically asked about exercise for scoliosis.
 The doctor’s response: she had “investigated it but never saw any benefits,” so her recommendation was for bracing with the hope of stopping progression.

 Our patient’s mom decided to seek help, on her own.
 In early March, mom found a Schroth therapist local to their area (Philadelphia, Pennsylvania).
-When they asked the Schroth practitioner about bracing she told them that her patients used the Wilmington brace (also the one their orthopedic doctor had recommended) or a Rigo brace.
+(We have since trained an excellent Philadelphia Schroth practitioner in Schroth Best Practice!)
+When they asked the practitioner she was seeing about bracing she told them that her patients most often used the Wilmington brace (it’s also the one their orthopedic doctor recommended) or another Cheneau brace.
 Mom decided to call the hospital for the Wilmington brace.
-She was told she couldn’t get an appointment until the end of April.
-(Don’t the people at that hospital know that scoliosis doesn’t wait?).
+She was told she couldn’t get an appointment for months (Don’t the people at that hospital know that scoliosis doesn’t wait?).

 Wanting to be proactive, mom decided to call another bracing practitioner who makes his own version of a Rigo brace.
 They got an appointment and traveled for a consult in late March.
 At the appointment they were informed that the girl wasn’t eligible for bracing based on the magnitude of her curves.
 She was told that she “needed surgery.”
-The girl was extremely dejected since she didn’t want surgery.
+The girl didn’t want surgery and was extremely dejected.